Collaborative-Online-Learning-Enabled Distributionally Robust Motion Control for Multi-Robot Systems: Preliminaries

 where $\mathrm{Beta}$ is the Beta distribution. $\delta_{\phi_{n}}$ denotes the Dirac delta function at $\phi_{n}$, and $\gamma_{n}$ represents the weight of the mass point $n$.
 For ease of presentation, we denote the collection of mixture weights as $\bm{\gamma} = \{ \gamma_1,\gamma_2,...\}$.
 According to (\ref{e3.1.a1}), we know that $\boldsymbol{\gamma}$ only depend on scale parameter $\alpha$.
 As a result, we aggregate the sample process of $\boldsymbol{\gamma}$ by $\boldsymbol{\gamma} \sim \mathrm{GEM}(\alpha)$, where $\mathrm{GEM}$ represents the stick-breaking distribution.
 Therefore, (\ref{e3.1.a2}) can be rewritten as follows.

 Combining (\ref{e3.1.a1}) and (\ref{e3.1.a3}), the distribution of the data point $\omega$ is an infinite Bayesian mixture as follows.

-Given the weighted sum expression of discrete distribution $G$ as in (\ref{e3.1.a3}), drawing a sample $\phi_{n}$ from $G$ can be viewed as picking a mass point from $\phi_{n}$ whose probability is $\gamma_{n}$.
+Given the weighted sum expression of discrete distribution $G$ as in (\ref{e3.1.a3}), drawing a sample $\phi_{n}$ from $G$ can be viewed as picking a component whose probability is $\gamma_{n}$.
 Let the latent variable $z$ denote the selected mass point.
+In this paper, each component corresponds to a distinct obstacle motion mode, which represents one possible stochastic behavior of the obstacle over a single sampling interval.
 Since each component $\phi_{n}$ is chosen with probability $\gamma_{n}$, the variable $z$ follows a multinomial distribution over the weight vector $\boldsymbol{\gamma}$, denoted as follows.

 Finally, by substituting (\ref{e3.1.a3}) and (\ref{e3.1.a5}) into (\ref{e3.1.a1}), the complete generative process of the DPMM can be reformulated as follows.

 The reader is referred to \cite{sethuraman1994constructive} for a more comprehensive introduction to the DPMM. \begin{rem} Compared with other methods, the DPMM not only enables learning the number of mixture components in the underlying distribution but also provides posterior estimates for each component.
 On the one hand, by automatically inferring the number of mixture components from the data rather than predefining it, the DPMM can adapt to the complexity of the data structure.
 On the other hand, the posterior distribution is utilized to extract fine-grained local distribution features, which are subsequently used to construct the ambiguity set. \end{rem}